-This is not an Interarms revolver, but Interarms was the natural successor in this market to Firearms International in the 1960s.
+This is not a High Standard, but it was a viable competitor to the High Standard Sentinel in the 1960s.
 The last entry we show in our books from Firearms International's Regent series of revolvers is an R 40,000 range number from early 1968.
 This one's number is relatively low, R 09000 range.
 We estimate that it was manufactured in 1966.
 Firearms International, a rather large manufacturing and importing firm in the District of Columbia, survived only a couple years after the 1968 Gun Control Act.
 This was one of their best products, and we sold hundreds if not thousands of them in the 1960s and early 1970.
 The Regent was a forceful competitor to the High Standard Sentinel.
 While the Sentinels sold in the $50 price range, these were high $30s at the time.
 Appearance, as the photos show, is similar to the High Standard.
 Barrel, cylinder, and working parts are all blue steel.
 Where the High Standards were aluminum based alloy frames, this Regent's is more on the order of higher grade pot metal.
 Where the Sentinel was a 9 shot, this is an 8 shot traditional double- and single-action revolver.
 Grip is stem type, anticipating the Ruger GP-100 style, inside hard composite grips.
 Hammer is equipped with a transfer bar device.
 Action on this particular specimen of the Regent is smooth and crisp, both single and double.
 Surface detractions are minimal, whitening contact on the cylinder edges and some of its flutes.
 The Regent was, and this one still is, a good quality revolver.
 We rate this one as Very Good, close to excellent, since no more than 10 to 15 percent of its finish is affected by age or surface wear.
 Photos, at any rate, should suffice for prospective owners to judge finish grade for themselves.
 We're offering it for only $ 189.95.

 Not transferable to civilians in California, D.C., Massachusetts, South Carolina or Akron, OH. >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>> $10 lower 48; $30 Alaska, Hawaii or Puerto Rico, USPS Priority Mail, insured with Delivery Confirmation.
 Offers to buy must be for the registered user with his/her own money.
 Don’t let your buddies use your account, that smells like felony straw purchase.
 MC/Visa/Discover/USPS MO paid orders shipped same day.
 7 day hold on checks.
 FFL transmissions ok by fax, e-mail or mail, please ask your dealer to put your name on there.
 We offer 7 day money back on used guns and items, but NO RETURNS on NEW IN BOX guns or on Lay-aways or ammo.
 We do not pay transfer fees or return shipping.
 New guns have factory warranties and we are not a warranty station.
 We accept lay-away with 20% down, balance in 90 days - lay aways not refundable, though.
 Internet phone hours 8:30 – 4:30 CST Mon - Fri CST.
 Local pickup available.
 Robertson Trading Post 117 Front Street PO Box 365 Henderson, Tennessee 38340 We consider trade offers: blue & walnut; Blue &Stainless revolvers; good quality autos; US Gold & Silver; traditional guns in excellent condition.